jonesd/docker-presentation/slides.md

 ## Host Processes

 + How are the running containers from the example represented from the host's perspective?
-+ The single command process from containers are visible:
- + DB container == mongod executable
- + Rest container == npm executable
-+ Docker's docker-proxy implementation for proxying from the host's port 80

 ```
 $ ps auxf